andybywire/ux-methods-poc/about.md

   <img style="border-radius: 5px; margin: 1rem 0 2rem;" src="https://user-images.githubusercontent.com/3710835/99914748-582cd280-2cb4-11eb-8cf7-3d4709e98c0a.png">
 </figure>

-Individual data elements, such as methods, their dependancies, and their outcomes, are then used to drive the user-focused page templates that make up the UX Methods site.
-Discipline, method, and outcome resources are presented in templates purpose-built for the content they contain, and navigation is assembled and ordered based on resouces in the knowledge graph.
+Individual data elements, such as methods, their dependencies, and their outcomes, are then used to drive the user-focused page templates that make up the UX Methods site.
+Discipline, method, and outcome resources are presented in templates purpose-built for the content they contain, and navigation is assembled and ordered based on resources in the knowledge graph.
 The "Top Methods" menu, for instance, is generated from the 6 most "central" method resources methods in the graph (those with the greatest [degree centrality](https://en.wikipedia.org/wiki/Centrality)).

-The benefit of this ontology-driven approach to information organization and presentations is that as as the collection of methods described here evolves, the connections between them are continuously (and programatically) updated to reflect the perspective on their relationships provided by the ontology.
+The benefit of this ontology-driven approach to information organization and presentations is that as as the collection of methods described here evolves, the connections between them are continuously (and programmatically) updated to reflect the perspective on their relationships provided by the ontology.
 Likewise, as the ontology itself evolves&mdash;either to correct errors or to accommodate new perspectives and greater complexity&mdash;the methods it organizes evolve in parallel, reflecting changes to the way we collectively understand their relationships in real time.

 ## Front End Tools
 This (eventually progressive) web app was created to be as lightweight and low bandwidth as possible so that the content collected here is easy to access, explore, and use.
 Tools used include: